This is my story

 First Business Registered

-While studying accounting and business management at Jakobstads Handelsläroverk (JHL) 1985 - 1988, the local business college, I anxiously waited for my 18th birthday.
-In Finland, this is the earliest age possible to register a business in your own name.
-Thus by the time I turned age 18, my first business was registered.
+While studying accounting and business management at Jakobstads Handelsläroverk (JHL) from 1985 to 1988, I eagerly awaited my 18th birthday—the minimum legal age to register a business in Finland.
+So, as soon as I turned 18, I registered my first official company.

 Golden-Invest